thomasabishop/100-days-of-code/log.md

 * Completed my notes on JS prototypes.
 Took things as far as I could without getting bogged-down in complexities that would just confuse me at this point in my knowledge.
 I think it was a useful foundation that will be helpful when working with C# and languages with proper classes.

+### Days 73/74: Friday, 29 - Saturday,  30 November 2019

+* Started to learn Vim.
+Then realised that it works best with QWERTY and that I had totally forgotten the letter placment since I switched to Dvorak.
+So I've had to refactor and am now learning to touchtype QWERTY.
+I'm interested in whether my brain can handle it, i.e whether it is cognitively possible to have muscle-reflex memory for two distinct arrangements embodied in the same physical form.
+We'll see.
+I really hope so because I don't want to forget Dvorak after all the effort it took to learn it.

+* Decided to continue with learning Gatsby and pleased to notice that it's quite easy and that I'm increasingly seeing the broad function similarities accross languages and frameworks.
+Also gentle way to familiarise with React which I shall have to learn at some point.

+### Day 75 Sunday 1 December 2019
+* Continued with Gatsby notes.
+Covered using props and linking between pages, then practised with my dummy Gatsby install.
+* Started designing _Autopoesis_ in Sketch